Girl Scout Cookie Good Samaritan Accused Of Federal Drug Crimes

 "Nobody was hurt.
 Nobody was threatened," Karen Kelly of Girl Scouts of South Carolina-Mountains to Midlands told Greenville News.
 "We had no reason to believe that this man was anything other than one of our valuable customers that is helping Girl Scouts power awesome experiences through the Girl Scout Cookie Program."

 The partially redacted indictment details a years-long conspiracy to import and distribute drugs allegedly involving McGowan and 10 other defendants.
-It says that McGowan and his co-conspirators used a property in Mountville, S.C., to manufacture, store and distribute drugs dating back to 2016.
+It says that McGowan and his co-conspirators used a property in Mountville, S.C., to manufacture, store and distribute drugs going back to 2016.

-The group allegedly conspired to bring in drugs from Mexico and bring more than a million dollars out of the U.S.
+The group allegedly conspired to bring in drugs from Mexico and take more than $1 million out of the U.S.

 According to The Associated Press, McGowan is being held at a detention center in Spartanburg County.